Jigarkumar25/rideau-canal-dashboard/README.md

 - COSMOS_CONTAINER
 - PORT

-These values should match your local `.env` file.
+These values should match  local `.env` file.

 ---